Thank you for your interest in Community Volunteer Awards! Nominations for 2020 are closed.

-Three ways to nominate a Difference Maker:
+Two ways to nominate a Difference Maker:

 - Write three short responses about the nominee in your primary language, telling the Community Volunteer Awards Committee all about the nominee’s transformational work.

 - Record a 3-minute video of the nominator quickly describing the transformational work of the nominee, responding to the three questions below.
+Click here for instructions and click here for an example of a video nomination.

 Goodman Gemstone Youth Award: This award is presented to one youth who has shown outstanding volunteer leadership and hands-on work in our community.
 This youth (18 years and younger) receives $1,000 for the organization for which they volunteer and $1,000 for their own education.
 This award is sponsored by the Goodman fund in the United Way of Dane County Foundation.